Chapter 2

 There are at least three orientations of human experience.
 Three directions the attention can face, three kinds of work that need doing.

 Outward, toward the world.
-This is the orientation of computation — problem-solving, analysis, manipulation of the environment.
+This is the orientation of computation: problem-solving, analysis, manipulation of the environment.
 We have built an entire civilization of tools for this orientation.
 Calculators, databases, search engines, spreadsheets, telescopes, microscopes, and now machine learning systems and large language models.
 The outward orientation is where the vast majority of our technological investment has gone.

 The word “computation” is precise here.
-Before we built machines to compute, we called certain people “computers” — human beings whose job was to perform sequential calculations.
+Before we built machines to compute, we called certain people “computers”: human beings whose job was to perform sequential calculations.
 When we automated that labor, we gave the machines the name.
-Computation is, specifically, the set of operations a machine can replicate.
-That is not a narrow category.
-It turns out to include a staggering range of human cognitive activity — writing, analyzing, translating, diagnosing, designing, coding.
-AI is in the process of revealing just how much of what we called “thinking” was, in a technical sense, computation all along.
+Computation is, specifically, the set of operations a machine can replicate, and it turns out to be a much larger category of human activity than we assumed.
+The next chapter returns to what the automation of that category is revealing.

-The “between” is where musical relationality lives.
-And the mechanism is real.
-When people enter a shared musical framework — a groove, a rhythm, a song — something shifts.
-The beat is not just in the speakers or in any one body.
+The “between” is where musical relationality lives, and the mechanism is real.
+When people enter a shared musical framework, whether that is a groove or a rhythm or a song, something shifts.
+The beat is no longer just in the speakers or in any one body.
 It becomes something all the bodies can synchronize around.
 People move through it, feel through it, stay connected through it.
-Your nervous system entrains to it.
-My nervous system entrains to it.
-And now we’re coordinating in a way neither of us is directing.
-That’s the mechanism.
+Your nervous system entrains to it and so does mine, and now we are coordinating in a way neither of us is directing.
 The shared time is the medium.
+The coordination is the mechanism.
+Certain practices have been cultivating both with extraordinary sophistication for a very long time.

 Why Afro-Diasporic Specifically?